Live Captions for Multilingual Events (2026): A Practical Guide

 4. During the event

 The speaker talks.
-Subanana transcribes the source language in real time, translates to each requested language, and pushes the captions to every attendee device that's viewing the share link.
+Subanana transcribes the source language in real time, translates to the session's target language, and pushes the captions to every attendee device that's viewing the share link.
 Latency is typically 1-2 seconds.

 5. After the event